 SureHire uses the QRISK2 Cardiovascular Risk Assessment to help determine the risk of developing cardiovascular disease over the next 10 years.
 This tools asks various questions about the candidate’s personal and family medical history.
 The information is entered into an algorithm by a SureHire Fitness-to-Work Reviewer and their 10-year cardiovascular disease risk percentage is calculated.

 A health check which consists of height, weight, waist circumference, and blood pressure measurements, is administered in order to help determine if there are any contraindications to performing the SureHire Critical Strength & Mobility portion of testing.

 Upon successful completion of the health check, candidates then undergo a full body musculoskeletal examination by a licensed physical therapist, chiropractor, or certified athletic therapist.

 Full Body Musculoskeletal Exam

 A full body musculoskeletal assessment is a head-to-toe objective evaluation that determines whether a candidate’s medical and musculoskeletal state safely matches the physical demands of the job being applied for.
 The assessment is based on standardized testing protocols, which have been established using evidence-based research.

 Unlike other occupational testing companies, SureHire uses certified physiotherapists, chiropractors, and athletic therapists to perform the musculoskeletal assessment, as these medical professionals are movement specialists that specialize in understanding the integrity of a candidate’s muscles, bones, ligaments, tendons, and past/current soft tissue injuries.

-The candidate’s injury and past medical history self-disclosure is used as a guide, but the assessor thoroughly examines the individual to discover any undiagnosed or omitted conditions and injuries using their specialized skill-set.
+The candidate's injury and past medical history self-disclosure is reviewed and the assessor thoroughly examines the individual for any conditions and injuries using their specialized skill-set

 Critical Strength & Mobility Testing

 Critical Strength & Mobility testing is the final step in SureHire’s Fitness-to-Work program.
 Candidates will participate in a series of stations, which match the physical demands of the job, and these stations analyze the candidate’s strength and conditioning.